harry0107100/Citibike-Analysis/README.md

 Package List
 -----------------------
 To install numpy package:
-!pip install numpy
+- !pip install numpy
-import numpy as np
+- import numpy as np

-To install pandas package
+Install pandas package to work on data frame:
-!pip install pandas
+- !pip install pandas
-import pandas as np
+- import pandas as np

+Use matplotlib and seaborn packages for plotting:
+- !pip install matplotlib
+- import matplotlib.pyplot as plt
+- !pip install seaborn
+- import seaborn as sns

+We need json and geojson packags to

 Methods Used
 ------------
 - Data Visualization